Taxis and Minicabs

 It is important that you review and implement these guidance documents if you are operating a taxi or private hire vehicle business, or are a self-employed driver.

-Please also see the Q & A below – with regard to the installation of protective barriers, Brentwood council licensing would support the installation of a safety screen between the driver and rear passenger seats, but would require that as we can’t currently see the screen and vehicle together, it is the proprietors responsibility to ensure that upon installation the screen must not interfere with the deployment of any airbag or curtain; or compromise or interfere with any safety feature of the vehicle.
+Please also see the Q & A below – with regard to the installation of protective barriers, Brentwood Borough Council licensing would support the installation of a safety screen between the driver and rear passenger seats, but would require that as we can’t currently see the screen and vehicle together, it is the proprietors responsibility to ensure that upon installation the screen must not interfere with the deployment of any airbag or curtain; or compromise or interfere with any safety feature of the vehicle.
 We also require, in writing, confirmation that you have informed your insurance company of the fitting of the screen.
 Permission to fit this screen will be reviewed at such a time that the risk of Covid-19 infection is reduced.

 We hope that you are staying safe during this time and can only thank you in advance for your co-operation with the changes we are having to make to keep the licensing service running and to support you being able to continue to work if you choose to do so.
 All applications and any questions or concerns can be emailed email@example.com .